Supported by Denman Prospect

 Internal design statements

 One of our favourite aspects of split-level design is the way you can take advantage of internal features from different angles and vantage points.
-For example, a statement fireplace in a living room may be appreciated from a dining room just a few steps up, from a mezzanine level that could allow for an office or bedroom, and even from your entry that may have views through your living room to outside.
+For example, you can appreciate a statement fireplace in a living room from a dining room just a few steps up, from a mezzanine level that could allow for an office or bedroom, and even from your entry that may have views through your living room to outside.

 “Keeping the same ceiling level in split level design so you step down to different spaces creates an incredible sense of drama as the lower level will have these high ceilings and be a beautiful light filled spaces.
 This particular design feature is only possible with split-level design,” says Shannon.